-In open computing environment such as cloud computing, the protection mechanism of outsourced data (sometimes just simply called data) attracts much more attentions [1, 2].
+In open computing environment such as cloud computing, the protection mechanism of outsourced data (sometimes just simply called data) attracts much more attentions(Samarati and di Vimercati, 2010, Vimercati et al., 2010).
 These data departs from the control domain of its owner and is stored and managed by unreliable service providers.
-Hence, the self-protection capabilities of data become very important.
+Hence, the selfprotection capabilities of data become very important.
 Traditionally, access control and encryption are the two basic protection mechanisms for achieving data integrity and confidentiality.
-Self-contained protection of data means that data itself can ensure its integrity and confidentiality without depending on other parties.
+Self-protection of data means that data itself can ensure its integrity and confidentiality without depending on other parties.

 Data encryption is the primary data self-protection means at present.
-Traditional Public-Key encryption and Identity Based Encryption schemes [3] are designed for one-to-one communication, which means the information encrypted by a public key or identity can only be decrypted by the specific private key.
-This situation has been changed since Sahai and Waters proposed the Attribute Based Encryption scheme [4], where ciphertexts are not necessarily encrypted to one particular user.
-Both users private keys and ciphertexts are associated with a set of attributes or a policy over attributes.
-When the attributes of a users private key can match the attributes of the ciphertext in a certain extent, the user can be able to decrypt the ciphertext.
+Traditional Public-Key encryption and Identity Based Encryption schemes (Shamir, 1985) are designed for one-to-one communication, which means the information encrypted by a public key or identity can only be decrypted by the specific private key.
+This situation has been changed since Sahai and Waters proposed the Attribute Based Encryption scheme (Sahai and Waters, 2005), where ciphertexts are not necessarily encrypted to one particular user.
+Both users' private keys and ciphertexts are associated with a set of attributes or a policy over attributes.
+When the attributes of a user's private key can match the attributes of the ciphertext in a certain extent, the user can be able to decrypt the ciphertext.
 By defining decryption attributes, ABE can dynamically control the user group of the encrypted data.

-Goyal et al. further developed this idea and introduced two variants of ABE, namely key-policy attribute based encryption(KP-ABE) and ciphertext-policy attribute based encryption(CP-ABE).
-In KP-ABE, whose first construction is given by [5], ciphertext is associated with a set of attributes and the secret key is associated with the access tree.
+Goyal et al. further developed this idea and introduced two variants of ABE, namely key-policy attribute based encryption(KP-ABE) and ciphertextpolicy attribute based encryption(CP-ABE).
+In KP-ABE, whose first construction is given by (Goyal et al., 2006), ciphertext is associated with a set of attributes and the secret key is associated with the access tree.
 A user will be able to decrypt if and only if the attributes in the ciphertext satisfy his access tree.
 In CP-ABE, the idea is reversed.
 The ciphertext is associated with the access tree and the secret key is associated with a set of attributes, and the encrypting party determines the decryption policy.

-Bethencourt et al[6] gave the initial structure of CP-ABE.
+(Bethencourt et al., 2007) gave the initial structure of CP-ABE.
 We refer to this scheme as BSW07 in this paper.
 BSW07 is relatively expressive and efficient, but the security argument is based on generic group model, an artificial model which assumes the attacker needs to access an oracle in order to perform any group operation.
-After that, many researchers have presented different schemes for the less ideal security argument, trying to prove the security based on a wellstudied complexity-theoretic problem.
+After that, many researchers have presented different schemes for the less ideal security argument, trying to prove the security based on a well-studied complexity-theoretic problem.
 And also there are many people worked at improving the efficiency or the flexibility of access policy for the CP-ABE scheme.
-These schemes mainly support three kinds of access policy structures: ANDgates, tree structure and Linear Secret Share Scheme (LSSS) matrix.
+These schemes mainly support three kinds of access policy structure: AND-gates, tree structure and Linear Secret Share Scheme (LSSS) matrix.
 Among them, the tree structure and LSSS matrix are relatively flexible, which supports AND, OR and threshold operation.
-BSW07 uses bag of bits to express policies containing $\langle , \leq , \rangle , \geq$ .
+BSW07 uses "bag of bits" to express policies containing \langle , \leq , \rangle , \geq .
 However, this approach is much complex and has poor scalability, and is hard to be used in practical applications.
 For NOT operator, BSW07 has no solution.
-To the best of our knowledge, there is no efficient way to express an access policy that contains operators such as $NOT, <, \leq, >$ and $\geq$ in present CP-ABE schemes, which makes CP-ABE only support simple attribute policies.
+To the best of our knowledge, there is no efficient way to express an access policy that contains operators such as NOT, $<, \leq, >$ and \geq in present CP-ABE schemes, which makes CP-ABE only support simple attribute policies.